aivara-se/provar.se/apps/webapp/readme.md

 # apps/webapp

-Web application where users can configure organizations, projects and API keys.
+Web application where users can configure organizations and API keys.
 This app is deployed to https://app.provar.se

 ## Getting Started